jamestr4n/odr-bindy-julia/README.md

 ## Purpose

 This repository documents my process of learning Julia while re-implementing the ODR-BINDy method.
-It is primarily a learning log rather than a finished software package, so code and structure will evolve as I progress.
+It will first primarily be a learning log rather than a finished software package, so code and structure will evolve as I progress.

 ## Status